 When left to their own devices, Pekins should be expected to rid your yard of a vast array of bugs – or remove bugs from your garden when placed inside of a “chicken” tractor and allowed to roam between the rows.

 Pekin laying hens can be expected to lay roughly 200 to 300 per year during their peak laying years.
 Pekin duck eggs weigh around three ounces.
 Although Pekin duck hens are incredible layers, they tend to be notoriously lousy sitters.
 If you want to grow your flock of Pekin ducks, expect to incubate any eggs that are destined for hatching.

 While it is not unusual to catch a Pekin hen or two sitting her eggs and any she can steal from another nest, her interest in this activity usually only lasts for a few days – or even a few hours before swimming in the pond beckons or the boredom of sitting becomes overwhelming.

 Pekin ducks weigh about eight to 11 pounds – or more, once mature.

-The cylindrical body shape of Indian Runner ducks make them very easy to recognize.
+The cylindrical body shape of Indian Runner ducks makes them very easy to recognize.
 These consummate layers stand in an almost upright position because of how far back the legs are placed on their bodies.

-Like many (but not all) top duck egg laying hens, their body is too heavy for their small wings to function well enough to allow them to fly.
+Like many (but not all) top duck egg-laying hens, their body is too heavy for their small wings to function well enough to allow them to fly.
 Indian Runner ducks weigh about four to four and a half pounds once they reach maturity.